Sports Geniuses: Final Face-Off

 In the final Face-off, the two remaining players were given a category for each question (i.e., Super Bowl winners), and the value would start at 100 points and increase by 10 points for each correct answer given by the contestants, who alternated giving answers.
 If a player gave an incorrect answer or froze, their opponent would receive the points in the pot and play would continue, otherwise the value of the pot would roll over to the next question.
 Each subsequent question's starting value would increase by 25 points.

 Play continued in this fashion until time ran out, at which point the contestant with the highest score, was declared the winner and won a prize package, including an exotic vacation.
 All other players won announced prizes.

 Tournament

 Sports Geniuses ended its run with an invitational tournament featuring the show's biggest winners to compete for a chance at a new Chevy S-10 truck and trips to each of the four major American sports' championships (the World Series, Super Bowl, NBA Finals and Stanley Cup Finals).
-Daniel Katz won the tournament.
+Daniel Katz won the tournament,due to Kirk Minihane not being invited, despite his qualifying record.